fyne-io/developer.fyne.io/started/cross-compiling.md

 go install github.com/fyne-io/fyne-cross@latest
 ```

-For Go installations below Go 1.16, you can use this command:
+For earlier versions of Go, you need to use the following command instead:

 ```
 go get  github.com/fyne-io/fyne-cross